 2The first angel went and poured out his bowl on the land, and ugly and painful sores broke out on the people who had the mark of the beast and worshiped his image.

-Revelation 16:2 Commentary: The Israelites did not bury the Dead.
+Preterist Eschatology and Commentary of Revelation 16:2: The Israelites did not bury the Dead.
 Did this cause a Plague of Boils?

 Amidst the siege of Jerusalem the people of the city did not bury their dead.
 During a siege when food and water become scarce and dead bodies litter the streets, an epidemic, like the one mentioned in Revelation 16:2,would appear almost inevitable.
 Thus in fulfillment of Deuteronomy 28:27, 35 Judea is afflicted with the sixth plague of Exodus, the plague of boils.
 In the next bowl, Israel is about to experience another disaster, the plague of blood.
 See Deuteronomy 28:15-68: A Preterist Commentary.

-Revelation 16:2 Commentary: As is the Case in Jeremiah 30, The Sores of v.
+Preterist Bible Commentary on Revelation 16:2: As is the Case in Jeremiah 30, The Sores of v.
 2 may Also be Symbolic.

 There also may be another way in which to understand the sores of v.
 2 that compliments the above interpretation.
 The painful sores of v.
 2 may also be a generic metaphor for divine punishment as is the case in Jeremiah 30:13.
 In Jeremiah 30 Israel is said to be afflicted with a sore which appears to symbolize Judah’s divine punishment that resulted in her desolation and exile at the hands of Babylon in the sixth century B.C.
 Interestingly, Josephus uses similar language to describe the situation in Israel during its first century revolt against Rome.5 In The Wars of the Jews, Josephus refers to the corpus of Israel as a body suffering from inflammation as a symbol of the fact that the wealthy Jews of Israel who were sympathetic to Rome were persecuted and killed during the Jewish revolt by the Jewish rebels who sought political sovereignty: